Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Evaluation

-Figure \ref{fig:rec_accross_dft_level} demonstrates the results across different attack strategies and the four baselines on the Wikitext dataset, in terms of the number of successful reconstructions (NSR) when autoregressive text generation is performed with GPT-2.
+\paragraph{Data Reconstruction Performance} Figure \ref{fig:rec_accross_dft_level} and \ref{fig:Gemma_rec_accross_dft_level} demonstrate the results across different attack strategies and the four baselines on the Wikitext dataset, in terms of the number of successful reconstructions when autoregressive text generation is performed with Gemma and GPT-2 respectively.
+Overall, The Gemma model achieves a superior NSR compared to GPT-2, mainly due to its larger size and complexity.
 First, comparing the scores of the first two baselines answers \textbf{RQ 2}.
-A higher score of \BII~compared to \BI~indicates that model snapshots from intermediate victim rounds cause greater leakage than only the final model, which justifies the importance of our victim round identification step.
-Next, our \offline~attack outperforms IR by more than 15\% with both SWO and WTL, answering \textbf{RQ 3}.
-This shows that it is indeed possible to increase the LM's memorization of clients' private data by maliciously tampering with its weights.
-Additionally, WTL performs better than SWO in all cases, proving it to be a better MDM technique.
-Apart from that, introducing active threats during training further increases privacy leakage, as our \realtime~mode of the attack has a much better NSR (124) than the \offline~mode (109).
-Furthermore, incorporating victims' local updates in place of their global counterparts with cooperation from the server boosts the attack performance considerably (by 4 to 6\%) in both \offlineXserver~and \realtimeXserver~modes of the attack.
-In fact, \realtimeXserver~is our best-performing attack variant with almost $70\%$ (NSR=139) successful reconstructions.
-As expected, a sharp peak can be noticed in the scores for both \BIII~and \BIV, which represent an upper bound.
-It is quite obvious that pushing victim updates into each iteration of the training maximizes the model's memorization of the victim's local data, including their privacy-sensitive instances.
-However, even though these two baselines assume very strong attacker capabilities, they don't significantly outperform our proposed strategies in terms of attack performance.
-Instead, these baselines along with \offlineXserver~and \realtimeXserver~demonstrate that including the server as part of the adversary can lead to a more severe privacy leakage.
-This answers our last research question \textbf{RQ 4}.
+A higher score of \BII~compared to \BI~indicates that model snapshots from intermediate victim rounds cause greater leakage than only the final model (hypothesis \ref{hyp:victim_rounds}), which justifies the importance of our victim round identification step.
+Next, for both Gemma and GPT-2, our \offline~attack outperforms IR by 15-18\% with both SWO and WTL, answering \textbf{RQ 3}. \textbf{This shows that it is indeed possible to significantly increase the LM's memorization of clients' private data by maliciously tampering with its weights.} Additionally, WTL performs better than SWO in all cases, proving it to be a better MDM technique.
+Apart from that, introducing active threats during training further increases privacy leakage, as our \realtime~mode of the attack has a much better NSR (137 for Gemma) than the \offline~mode (125).
+Furthermore, incorporating victims' local updates in place of their global counterparts with cooperation from the server boosts the attack performance considerably (by 6 to 8\%) in both \offlineXserver~and \realtimeXserver~modes of the attack.
+In fact, \realtimeXserver~is our best-performing attack variant with $71\%$ (NSR=142) successful reconstructions.